 However, with the update to Nuke's version of OpenSSL to 1.0.2u, this issue should no longer occur in Nuke 13.0v8, 13.1v4 and 13.2v1, and later.

 INFORMATION TO PROVIDE WHEN RAISING A SUPPORT TICKET

 1. The troubleshooting steps you have taken so far.

-Letting us know the troubleshooting steps you have carried out so far will avoid us having to ask any unnecessary questions, and move the investigation along much quicker.
+Letting us know the troubleshooting steps you have carried out so far (including the ones listed above) will allow us to avoid asking any unnecessary questions, and move the investigation along much quicker.

 2. Submit a crash report